HarjjotSinghh/flowzmith/CLI_README.md

-# Smart Contract LLM Builder CLI
+# Flowzmith CLI

-A comprehensive command-line interface for the Smart Contract LLM Builder application.
+A comprehensive command-line interface for the Flowzmith application.
 Provides step-by-step guided workflows for smart contract creation, deployment, and management.

 ## Features